Informed/eventcatalog-sandbox/doc/deploy-eventcatalog-with-cloudfront-and-sso.md

 1. Create the `.circleci` directory at the top of your EventCatalog repo directory

 1. Create a file `.circleci/config.yml` with the following content
+    * You will need to substitue the s3 bucket name with the one you actually created with terraform

 ```yml
 version: 2.1